community-libs/vaurien/docs/source/index.rst

 through the command-line.

-Installing vaurien
+Installing Vaurien
 ==================

-You can install vaurien directly from PyPI; the best way to do so is via `pip`::
+You can install Vaurien directly from PyPI; the best way to do so is via `pip`::

     $ pip install vaurien